 Restrictive practices legislation

-Our aim is to strengthen safeguards for vulnerable people with disability to ensure restrictive practices – such as restraint and seclusion – are used only as a last resort and in accordance with individual behaviour support plans.
+The changes aim to ensure restrictive practices – such as restraint and seclusion – are used only as a last resort and in accordance with individual behaviour support plans.

 What are restrictive practices?

 In the past, restrictive practices were often a first response for people with behaviours of concern.
-It is now recognised that restrictive practices can present serious injury and human rights infringements.
+It is now recognised that restrictive practices can present serious human rights infringements.